-- Listing of Products and/or Services - O Complaints of Discrimination and Appeals Investigate and resolve complaints of illegal discrimination (i.e., race, gender, age, retaliation, sexual harassment, religion, national origin, disability, veterans status, etc.) filed by state employees and applicants for state employment.
+- Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - Complaints of Discrimination and Appeals Investigate and resolve complaints of illegal discrimination (i.e., race, gender, age, retaliation, sexual harassment, religion, national origin, disability, veterans status, etc.) filed by state employees and applicants for state employment.
 On behalf of the Director of DHRM, respond to grievants and agencies policy related appeals to hearing officers' rulings.
-The Code of Virginia mandates that such appeals be addressed within 60 days of receipt - © EEO Compliance Program Administers the review of agencies tangible employment practices to ensure compliance with the Uniform Guidelines on Employee Selection Procedures, a progeny of Title VII of the Civil Rights Act of 1964, as amended, the Governor's Executive Order Number One (2006), and the Commonwealth's Policy 2.05- Equal Employment Opportunity.
+The Code of Virginia mandates that such appeals be addressed within 60 days of receipt - EEO Compliance Program Administers the review of agencies tangible employment practices to ensure compliance with the Uniform Guidelines on Employee Selection Procedures, a progeny of Title VII of the Civil Rights Act of 1964, as amended, the Governor's Executive Order Number One (2006), and the Commonwealth's Policy 2.05- Equal Employment Opportunity.
 Where there are indicators of disparate impact, the law requires that the employer either articulate a legitimate, non- discriminatory business reason or develop a corrective action plan designed to eradicate the disparate impact.
 Administers the Commonwealth's Equal Employment Opportunity Compliance Program consists of the EEO Assessment Tool, the EEO Compliance Calculator, and the Applicant Flow component.
 These web-based tools include all of the statistical applications sanctioned by the US Supreme Court and the federal Equal Employment Opportunity Commission (EEOC) for determining whether agencies employment practices result in adverse impact against protected groups.
 Prepares the Commonwealth's EEO-4 Report.
 This report, a statistical employment survey of state government which is submitted to the federal Equal Employment opportunity Commission biennially, is required by Section 709(c) of Title VII of the Civil Rights Act of 1964, as amended. - EEO Training and Technical Assistance Provide training (i.e., Legal Recruitment & Selection Practices, Sexual Harassment Prevention for Supervisory/Non-Supervisory, ADA for Managers/Supervisors, Fundamentals of EEO Laws) to state employees, state management officials, and local governments.
 Provide technical guidance/assistance to citizens, state employees, state and local management officials concerning EEO related issues.